homebrew-ec-foss/homebrew-internethome/src/posts/Docker_Undocked.md

 We see that we are running an `Alpine Linux` instance (as you might have inferred from the `apk` package manager).
 However, when you check `pstree` you can see that it was inited by `dockerd`, the `Docker daemon`, which is a background process responsible for managing various services related to Docker and `containerd`, a high level container runtime responisble for actually managing and pulling images and spinning up containers.
 This means we are inside an Alpine Linux Docker container in a VM!
 A lot of virtualization indeed and this is slowly becoming the norm.

-We will explore this further in the [Docker Internals](#docker-internals) section.
+We will explore this further in the <a href = "#internals">Docker Internals</a> section.
 But now that we have a basic understanding of what Docker is and why we use it, let us learn more about it's fundamentals.

 <h2 id ="images-vs-containers">Docker images vs containers</h2>